- by Barney Davey

 Put Your Enormous Advantage to Good Use.

-Moreover, you have an enormous advantage over any of the other arts because you need relatively few buyers to make your career an astonishing success.
-Where musicians, authors, filmmakers, and playwrights needs thousand, or hundreds of thousands or millions to achieve success, you can get there with a few hundred loyal repeat buying collectors.
+Moreover, you have a significant advantage over any of the other arts because you need relatively few buyers to make your career an astonishing success.
+Where musicians, authors, filmmakers, and playwrights needs thousand, or hundreds of thousands or millions to achieve success, you can get there with a few hundred actual repeat buying collectors.

 Even though you need just a fraction of what the other artist need to make a thriving business from their creativity, you have access to the same tools as they do.
 Your advantage is your costs to acquire all the customers you need is tiny by comparison.